Coloring Drawings of Graphs: Introduction

-The proofs of Theorems~\ref{3flowsuff} and~\ref{4conn} are presented in Section~\ref{sec:3colors}.
-Looking at Theorem~\ref{3flowsuff}, it is natural to ask whether there are facially $3$-colorable graphs that are not $3$-flowable.
+The proofs of Theorem~\ref{thm:3flowsuff} and {Corollary}~\ref{4conn} are presented in Section~\ref{sec:3colors}.
+Looking at Theorem~\ref{thm:3flowsuff}, it is natural to ask whether there are {universally cell} $3$-colorable graphs that are not $3$-flowable.
 In Section~\ref{sec:infinite}, we answer this question in the positive by providing an infinite family of graphs with this property.
-For every $n \in \mathbb{N}$, $K_{3,n}^+$ denotes the graph obtained from the complete bipartite graph $K_{3,n}$ by joining two vertices in the partite set of size $3$ by an edge.
+For every $n \in \mathbb{N}$, {$K_{3,n-3}^+$} denotes the {$n$-vertex-}graph obtained from the complete bipartite graph {$K_{3,n-3}$} by joining two vertices in the partite set of size $3$ by an edge.

-\begin{theorem} For every $n \ge 4$, the graph $K_{3,n}^+$ is facially $3$-colorable but does not admit a nowhere-zero $3$-flow. \end{theorem}
+\begin{restatable}{theorem}{restateKthreens} For every $n \ge 7$, the graph {$K_{3,n-3}^+$} is {universally cell} $3$-colorable but does not admit a nowhere-zero $3$-flow. \end{restatable}

 However, examples of graphs as given by Theorem~\ref{K3ns} are rarely spread.
 In fact, Sudakov~\cite{sudakov3flows} proved that random graphs expected to have minimum degree at least $2$ are expected to have a nowhere-zero $3$-flow, thereby establishing in a strong sense that almost all graphs admit a nowhere-zero $3$-flow.
-In Section~\ref{sec:mincex} we prove the following two results, which show that an equivalence between facial $3$-colorability and the existence of nowhere-zero $3$-flows holds at least for sparse graph classes beyond planar graphs.
-The proofs rely on Propositon~\ref{ident}, which shows that facial $3$-colorability is hereditary with respect to subcontractions (For a definition, see the paragraph at the end of this section.).
+In Section~\ref{sec:mincex} we prove the following two results, which show that an equivalence between {universal cell} $3$-colorability and the existence of nowhere-zero $3$-flows {(as we have it for planar graphs by Theorems~\ref{thm:flowcoloringduality} and~\ref{thm:3flowsuff})} holds at least for sparse graph classes beyond planar graphs.
+The proofs rely on Propositon~\ref{subcontclosed}, which shows that {universal cell} $3$-colorability is hereditary with respect to subcontractions{.} (For a definition, see the paragraph at the end of this section.)\oldV{.}

-\begin{restatable}{theorem}{restatecubic} A graph with maximum degree at most $3$ is facially $3$-colorable if and only if it is $3$-flowable. \end{restatable}
+\begin{restatable}{theorem}{restatecubic} A graph with maximum degree at most $3$ is {universally cell} $3$-colorable if and only if it is $3$-flowable. \end{restatable}